Get help with weeds

 It prefers light soils, warm conditions and high soil moisture over spring and summer.

-In the Green Adelaide region, khaki weed is found predominantly across the urban environment on road verges, footpaths, in reserves with grassed areas and in private gardens.
+In the the Adelaide area, khaki weed is found predominantly across the urban environment on road verges, footpaths, in reserves with grassed areas and in private gardens.
 Plants may also be found in caravan parks, camp sites and picnic areas.

 Seed-burrs spread easily by attaching to feet, footwear, tyres, clothing and fleece and are easily transported with mowing equipment and machinery.